 Because of the broad range of study, skills learned in information technology programs differ from degree to degree.
 In general, students learn the fundamentals of the technology they study, be it a computer programming language, an operating system, the structure of a database, or the engineering skills required to design new systems of technology.
 Unlike more theoretical degrees in computer science, information technology degrees generally focus on applied skills.

-Campus-based and online degrees in information technology are available at all levels, and the appropriate degree program for the individual depends on the student's career goals.
-An associate degree in information technology, for example, includes basic training in computer programming, computer networks, Web development and troubleshooting--leading to entry-level technical and support-related positions.
+Campus-based and online technology degrees in information technology are available at all levels, and the appropriate degree program for the individual depends on the student's career goals.
+An associate degree in information technology, for example, includes basic training in computer programming, computer networks, Web development and troubleshooting -- leading to entry-level technical and support-related positions.

 A bachelor's degree is considered the standard for many careers in information management and database administration.
 A bachelor's degree in information technology generally includes an emphasis on business applications of technological systems and may focus on software development, software testing or database management, among other options.